SayantanRC/URLs/chrome-os-this-setting-is-managed-by-device-owner.md

    reboot
    ```

-After rebooting, all the previously locked options in settings should get unlocked.
+After rebooting, new policy files in the above directory should regenerate.
+Now all the previously locked options in settings should get unlocked.